 Silken tofu is like the whole milk of the tofu world.
 It is rich and creamy, which often makes if the perfect ingredient in creating vegan mayonnaises and dairy-free cheesecakes.
 It can also be blended for dips and sauces, vigorously whisked with sugar to create a fluffy "whipped cream" or mousse, or eaten delicately, drizzled with a ginger syrup, for dessert.
 Traditionally, in Japan, silken tofu is served cold with grated ginger, bonito flakes, and soy sauce: a perfect beginning to any meal.

-Tofu skins -- also called bean curd skins -- are what you get when you boil soy milk and a skin forms on the surface.
+Tofu skins—also called bean curd skins—are what you get when you boil soy milk and a skin forms on the surface.
 The skins are delicately extracted and can be used fresh, dried, and even fermented.
 Flavor-wise, tofu skins taste like regular tofu, just thinner.
 However, when layered, and seasoned, they can often imitate the flavors and textures of chicken and duck, creating widely-used alternatives to meat.
 The skins are also used to wrap rice and dim sum and create tiny, delightful tofu packages.
 Tofu skins are also delectable in hot pot; the skin really absorbs the flavors of the soup and possess a nutty, chewy complexity.

 Fried tofu is exactly what it sounds like: squares of tofu fried and pre-packaged for your easy consumption.
 It’s not as crispy as you might suspect, nor is it as compact and crumbly as firm tofu, but instead has a spongy, airy texture perfect for absorbing sauces.
 Throw these guys into your pad thai and stir-fries and call it a day or serve them as appetizers dipped in sweet chili sauce.